 A keystone series of experiential programming to equip individuals with the knowledge, skills and motivation to take action towards the SDGs through social and impact entrepreneurship.

-- Participants receive certificates of recognition.
-Leadership Passport eligible activity.
+- Leadership Passport eligible activity.

 Module 2 – SDG Weekend Challenge (Global Goals Jam)

 Marco van Hout, co-founder of Global Goals Jam, shares what makes the Global Goals Jam Canada at the SDG Innovation Lab special and unique.

 - An intense, hands-on, team-oriented and thoughtfully mentored weekend program, during which participants work together to identify the root problem and explore solutions using human-centered design and lean methodology

 - Participants pitch to an expert judging panel and winners receive awards

 - Activity is eligible for the Centennial College Leadership Passport

 - Global Goals Jam Canada is held every Fall and Winter semester.
 Our next Global Goals Jam will be on March 8th – 10th weekend – click HERE for more details and to register!

 Module 3 – Tech for SDGs Bootcamp / Hackathon

 - An intense, hands-on, team-oriented and thoughtfully mentored weekend program during which participants work together with engineers and developers to build and pitch strategies and digital solutions for an originally- or collaboratively-hatched idea focusing on SDG solutions.